sadeghi4j/fund-transfer/README.md

 # Fund Transfer

 ### Task description:
-Define and implement a RESTful API that performs finds transfer between two accounts with currency exchange.
+Define and implement a RESTful API that performs funds transfer between two accounts with currency exchange.

 ### Requirements:
 * Implementation has to be done in Java